mongodb/docs/source/includes/list-table-advanced-shard-key-config.rst

        distribution` to specify whether to perform initial chunk creation and distribution for an empty or non-existing collection based on the defined zones and zone ranges for the collection.

-You can also specify the minimum number of chunks to create initially when sharding an empty collection with a :manual:`hashed shard key </core/hashed-sharding/>`.
+       If you select the :guilabel:`Pre-split data for even distribution` option, you can also specify the minimum number of chunks to create initially when sharding an empty collection with a :manual:`hashed shard key </core/hashed-sharding/>`.
+       Initial chunk distribution allows |service| to setup zoned sharding quickly.
+The number of chunks the |service| creates depends on the number of zones that you define.
 By default,
-       |service| creates a minimum of two chunks per shard initially.
+       |service| creates one chunk per location code and distributes
+       chunks evenly across all shards.